 If unknown causes result in several miscarriages, or implantation cannot be detected with several embryos, it may be advisable to examine the lining of the uterus (the endometrium) to clarify any issues.
-However, it is important to know that these test procedures are experimental, particularly as the efficacy of subsequent treatment has not been proven with sufficient studies.

 The thickening of the endometrium is influenced by various - above all hormonal - factors throughout the menstrual cycle, leading to structural and functional changes.
 In the different phases, cell function and the production of cell components and proteins varies.
 The ‘blueprints’ for this are found in the genes, which have different activities depending on the point in the cycle.
-A certain gene expression profile is typical, or ‘correct’, at the time of embryo implantation, marking the implantation window, which is generally 6 days after ovulation.
+A certain gene expression profile is typical at the time of embryo implantation, marking the implantation window, which is generally 6 days after ovulation.